 This moody, underground pizzeria and bar has been referred to as one of the most authentic, generous, unpretentious and rustic pizzerias encountered outside of Italy!
 Pizzica is tucked away in the cellar underneath ‘La Scarpetta’, a more traditional Italian restaurant on the main drag.
 Bookings are recommended.

 73 Bussell Highway, Margaret River | Phone (08) 9758 7361

 A funky bar and casual eatery serving great pizzas and other shared food plates.
 Really groovy, great staff, good wine on tap!

 Bussell Highway, Margaret River | Phone (08) 9758 7155

-Dated, daggy Australian Tavern, relaxed and serving excellent pub grub.
+Good old Australian Tavern serving excellent pub grub.
 Really, really popular so go in early to avoid the crowds.

 Vineyard Restaurant Recommendations

 Award winning winery restaurants are dotted throughout the wine region, in fact, you’re spoilt for choice.
 In no particular order, here are some of our favourites, many of which are celebrated in the 2018 Good Food Guide Western Australia (which are seriously good accolades for regional restaurants!).